Junction City, Wisconsin: History

 In 1911 the community incorporated as a village named Junction City.
-That year's personal property roll counted eight horses in town, twelve cows, five people raising swine, and nine carriages etc, but no automobiles.
+That year's personal property roll counted eight horses in town, twelve cows, five people raising swine, and nine carriages etc., but no automobiles.
 In the early 1900s Junction City had four potato warehouses, serving the potato farmers in the surrounding Town of Carson.

 A 1915 plat map shows one shared depot at the junction of the rail lines, with a line of businesses lining the west side of the Chicago, Milwaukee and St. Paul Railroad: saloon, office, post office, blacksmith shop, lunch room, saloon.
 Other businesses are scattered further out: the Junction City State Bank, two creameries, two "factories," the school, a store, and several warehouses.
 (By this time the Chicago, Milwaukee and St. Paul had absorbed the Wisconsin Valley Railroad and the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad operated the Wisconsin Central.)

 Fires had damaged and destroyed a number of enterprises over the years.
 Up to 1923 these fires were fought by informal bucket brigades, at best.
 In that year a volunteer fire department was formed, equipped with a cart pulled by hand and chemical pressure tanks.

 By 1958 the rail lines still passed through Junction City, but U.S. Route 10 ran through town on Main Street, and trucks and autos were replacing train travel.
 The village had added several general stores, filling stations and garages, and a weekly newspaper called the Community Press.
 Much of the surrounding land had been converted from stumps to dairy farms.

-Around 2012 highway 10 was rerouted north of Junction City, reducing traffic through town.
+Circa 2012, Highway 10 was rerouted north of Junction City, reducing traffic through town.

 Geography

 Junction City is located at (44.591291, -89.764435).

-According to the United States Census Bureau, the village has a total area of 1.57 sqmi, of which, 1.56 sqmi of it is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 1.57 sqmi, of which 1.56 sqmi is land and 0.01 sqmi is water.